webrecorder/archiveweb.page/README.md

 4. Click the extension icon to show the extension popup, start recording, etc...
 The dev build of the extension will be grey to differntiate from the production version.

-## Using the Electron App (in development)
+## Using the Electron App (in beta)

-The Electron app version is still in development and no production release exists yet.
+The Electron app version is in beta and the latest release can be downloaded from the [Releases page](https://github.com/webrecorder/archiveweb.page/releases)

-To run the Electron app dev build:
+To run the Electron app development build:

 1. Clone this repo.